What is a Checking Account?

 - Minimum balance fee (paid when the balance on your account is lower than required)

-- Overdraft fee (paid when there’s a negative balance on your account — this fee is normally the highest)
+- Overdraft fee (paid when there’s a negative balance on your account – this fee is usually the highest)

 - ATM fee (paid for making ATM withdrawals, typically not applied when using ATMs within your bank’s network)

-- Paper statement fee (you can normally check your statement online for free, but will be required to pay a fee if you want to receive a paper statement)
+- Paper statement fee (you can generally check your statement online for free, but you will be required to pay a fee if you want to receive a paper statement)

 - Returned deposit fee (applied when your check bounces because of insufficient funds)